andreperezmaselco/aprendendo-OpenCL/README.md

 # Learning OpenCL

 This is a learning project.
-For now, it prints informations about available OpenCL platforms and their devices.
+For now, it prints information about available OpenCL platforms and their devices.